 Add the official PostgreSQL-Xenial repository to your system:

 Import the repository key:

 wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add -

 sudo apt install postgresql-9.6 postgresql-server-dev-9.6

 Begin with the PostgreSQL user needed for Odoo communications.
-Create this user on both Master and Slave nodes.
+Create this user on both Primary and Standby nodes.